-The most vital tool when it comes to management of diabetes might be healthy eating.
-This can help ease the management of your blood sugar since the food has an instant effect on your blood sugar levels.
+The most vital tool when it comes to the management of diabetes might be healthy eating.
+This can help the management of our blood sugar since the food has an instant effect on our blood sugar levels.

-Therefore, there are a lot of theories of what you should eat and what you should avoid.
-Probably even from the first time you got your diabetes diagnosis, all you hear is “avoid carbs.”
-Perhaps people have said to you that “carbs are the enemy” countless times.
+Therefore, there are a lot of theories about what we should eat and what we should avoid.
+Probably even from the first time we got the diagnosis, all we hear is “avoid carbs.”
+Perhaps people have said to us that “carbs are the enemy” countless times.

-That means that bread and pasta are the enemies.
-Well, in general, this is true for people with diabetes who need to administer insulin before they eat.
+That means that bread and pasta are enemies.
+Well, in general, this is true for those who need to administer insulin before they eat.
 However, one study has shaken these theories.
 Interesting, right?

-In reality, people who have diabetes don’t eat only the meals they cooked, and certainly, they don’t eat only at home.
-As a matter of fact, dining out at restaurants is an essential part of the American culture.
+In reality, those who have diabetes don’t eat only the meals they cooked, and certainly, they don’t eat only at home.
+As a matter of fact, dining out at restaurants is an essential part of American culture.

 According to estimations, the average American eats 5 meals a week out in restaurants.
 Why is this important?
 Read on, to find out.

 According to one study, carbs, mainly bread might not be the enemy.
-In fact, according to this study, the enemy might be the time you choose to consume bread.
+In fact, according to this study, the enemy might be the time we choose to consume the bread.

-To be more precise the researchers think about the order of which you consume your meal.
+To be more precise the researchers think about the order in which we consume our meal.

 In restaurants, often the bread is served as part of a starter or an appetizer.
 In fact, it serves as something to whet the appetite for the main course.
 What the researchers did is that they reversed the order.

 This study included 5 men and 6 women all of whom had type 2 diabetes.
 They ate bread before their main course, and the result was spiked appetite and blood glucose levels.
-After seeing this, what the scientists did is that they reversed the order.
+After seeing this, what the scientists did is they reverse the order.

 The results now were different from before.
 Just by swapping the bread as the least food to consume the participants had 30 % lower blood glucose.
 This is in comparison to when they had their first meal and when they ate the ciabatta roll first.

-Based on this discovery, people with diabetes won’t have to administer the same amount of insulin as they usually do before they eat carbs.
+Based on this discovery, those with diabetes won’t have to administer the same amount of insulin as they usually do before they eat carbs.

 There is a need for more research on this topic.
-But every new research means new hope and improvement to the diabetes management.
+But every new research means new hope and improvement to the management of this condition.